 Failure to Self-Report

-A person’s failure to self-report as required may result in disciplinary and/or legal action against a student, including but not necessarily limited to, suspension, expulsion, criminal trespass, or reporting to community control supervisor (probation or parole officer).
+A person’s failure to self-report as required may result in disciplinary and/or legal action against a student, including but not necessarily limited to, suspension, expulsion, criminal trespass, or reporting to a community control supervisor (probation or parole officer).
 See the SCC Student Code of Conduct.

 Specific Campus Location and/or Enrollment Restrictions

-Any person who is required to self-report under this Policy may be prohibited from:
+Any person who is required to self-report under this policy may be prohibited from: